 There are multiple types of power of attorney in real estate.
 Here’s how you can choose the right one.

-- Limited Power of Attorney (POA): Allows the agent to perform finite real estate tasks on behalf of the principal.
-It is used for specific purposes, such as signing closing documents or handling a single real estate transaction.
+• Limited Power of Attorney (POA): Allows the agent to perform finite real estate tasks on behalf of the principal.
+It is used for purposes, such as signing closing documents or handling a single real estate transaction.

-- Non-Durable Power of Attorney (POA): A non-durable POA automatically terminates if the principal becomes physically or mentally incompetent.
-In such cases, an authorized agent can not decide and manage real estate affairs on the principal’s behalf.
-It is often used for short-term or specific transactions.
+• Non-Durable Power of Attorney (POA): A non-durable POA automatically terminates in the case of a sudden tragedy or death.
+In such cases, an authorized agent cannot decide and manage real estate affairs on the principal’s behalf.

 How Does Real Estate Power of Attorney Work?